lucaderumier/pelvis-detection/README.md

 ### Usage

-To use this code on your own data, start by creating a data folder inside the repository.
+To use this code on your own data, start by creating a 'data' folder inside the 'split_segmentation' folder of this repository.
 Then add two files to the data folder : 'image.npy' and 'mask.npy' of shape (192,192,160) and (192,192,160,3). 'mask.npy' contains three segmentation masks (bladder, rectum and prostate) of ones (if the organ belongs to the mask) and zeros (if it does not).

 Once this is done, you can run the command line scripts to display the results of the different algorithms on this particular image.